 So back to our recipe.
 With all the ingredients ready, the only thing that I did the night before was to marinate the chicken.
 This way it had plenty of time to familiarize itself with all the other participants, and not only that, but it helps tenderize the chicken.
 The marinade is a combination of garam masala, garlic paste, ginger paste, bay leaf, yogurt, oil, salt, and of course the chicken, usually the breasts, but if you are a dark meat person I personally think the boneless skinless thigh work well and have so much flavor and tenderness.

-The aromas are amazing.
+By all means, the aromas are amazing.
 I feel like I am in the streets of Dehli, the noise of the bartering of selling and buying.
-The horn honking and shouting, the bicycle bells ringing, and also some of that oh so beautiful music with its exotic rythyms as background noise.
+The horn honking and shouting, the bicycle bells ringing, and also some of that oh so beautiful music with its exotic rhythms as background noise.
 Imagining all that from just a little butter sauce aroma, pretty amazing huh! lol.
-I like being humorous, it is a good medicine and the only side effects are sore muscles at the back of your head from smiling too much!
+I like being humorous, it is good medicine and the only side effects are sore muscles at the back of your head from smiling too much!

-The last ingredient is the coconut milk.
-Some people use whipping cream and that is also good, but I love that coconut flavor and how it add that wonderful sweet richness to a spicy heated sauce.
+- Finally, the last ingredient is coconut milk.
+Some people use whipping (heavy) cream and that is also good, but I love that coconut flavor and how it adds that wonderful sweet richness to a spicy heated sauce.
 Oh, I almost forgot!
-Don’t forget to put your chicken in and now just patience and time to stew and get all elevated in flavor.
+Don't forget to put your chicken in and now just patience and time to stew and get all elevated in flavor.

-While it is stewing, I made up some basmati rice.
+- While it is stewing, I made up some basmati rice.
 I was looking for some saffron as I love the tinge of color that it gives to the rice and how that looks so lovely with the deep color of the butter sauce.
 I also decided to whip up some naan and I cooked it on a pizza stone, the closest thing I have to a tandoori oven and I have to admit, it does work quite well and I achieved some nice color on the naan.
-Now, what all of us have been waiting for, time to TASTE!
+Now, what all of us have been waiting for.

 India holds a dear place in my heart and one day we are going so we can experience the culture and food first hand.
 It will be a dream come true and if it is anything like my dreams of India, you will be able to see my smile for miles and miles!